jisaacks/GitGutter/README.md

 ⓘ requires Sublime Text 3 Build 3124+ and mdpopups 2.0.0+

 GitGutter shows a diff popup, when hovering over changes in the gutter.
 Set `false` to disable this popup.
-You can still open it with a key binding and from the command palette.
+You can still open it with a key binding and from the Command Palette.

 #### Diff Popup Default Mode